 We encourage you to answer in English; however, using Chinese will not affect the results.
 The most important thing is to express your views clearly.
 Furthermore, we also encourage the founder (CEO) to make a one-minute self-introduction video for us to get to know you better.

-9. What is the difference between the first round and second round application?
+9. What is the difference between the first round and final round application?

 Wistron Accelerator’s admission is on a rolling basis.
 Based on previous experience, teams that applied earlier had a higher chance of being selected.
-They could also know the results earlier, to have adequate time to plan for the PoC during the program.
-Therefore, we encourage founders to apply early to avoid the high competition during the final application deadline.
+They could also know the results earlier to have adequate time to plan for the PoC.
+Therefore, we encourage founders to apply early to avoid high competition during the final application deadline.